An Internship is:

 Networking can be very helpful.
 Talk to friends and family and make new acquaintances in researching job opportunities.

 - Get assistance with work tasks

 - Give back to the community by developing a student for the next generation of your profession

 - Try someone out before considering them for future employment

-- Improve FCC courses and degree programs with your feedback
+- Help improve FCC courses and degree programs by offering feedback

 Do I pay an intern?